Were There Giants in Canaan After All?

 Corroboration for the biblical account from contemporary ancient sources

 The Bible is famous for its account of Levantine giants.
 Goliath was “six cubits and a span,” or over 9 feet tall, according to 1 Samuel 17:4.
 The giant Og’s 13-foot-long bed actually became a “museum piece” in the biblical account (Deuteronomy 3:11).
-An Egyptian mercenary 7½ feet tall (1 Chronicles 11:23).
-Tall tribes—Anakim, Nephilim, Rephaim—which terrified the Israelite spies scouting the Promised Land; the spies over-dramatized them as making the Israelites look like “grasshoppers” in comparison, to persuade the Israelites to turn back to Egypt (Numbers 13:33).
+An Egyptian mercenary is described as being 7½ feet tall (1 Chronicles 11:23).
+Tall tribes—Anakim, Nephilim, Rephaim—terrified the Israelite spies scouting the Promised Land; the spies over-dramatized them as making the Israelites look like “grasshoppers” in comparison, to persuade the Israelites to turn back to Egypt (Numbers 13:33).

 “Giants in Canaan” are easily passed off as fanciful biblical myths.
 But did you know that there is contemporary material detailing the existence, and even heights, of “giants” of the Levant?